e-alizadeh/Cpp-Exercises/README.md

 ---

 ## SelectionSort.cpp
-* This file implements the _Selection Sort Algorithm_ on an array of integers.
+This file implements the _Selection Sort Algorithm_ on an array of integers.
 * **Time Complexity: O(n^2)**   (n: number of elements in an array)
 ---

 ## BubbleSort.cpp
-* This file implements the _Bubble Sort Algorithm_ on an array of integers.
+This file implements the _Bubble Sort Algorithm_ on an array of integers.
 * **Time Complexity: O(n^2)**   (n: number of elements in an array)
 * A more efficient version of Bubble Sort Algorithm (still O(n^2)) is also implemented.
+---

+## FibonacciSequence.cpp
+This file calculates the _Fibonacci Sequence_ for an integer n using the following three methods.
+1. Recursive method
+2. Iterative method
+3. Recusion with Memoization
 ---